lingex/TimerV2.0/README.md

 ~~*USB disconnect interrupt can't be detected while device in sleep mode, may fix later.~~
 ~~*sometimes return to main UI from the setting menu without expected, may fix later.~~
 I2S stream CLK has to be set as a half of the real sample rate.
+The NS4168 may cost about 2 mA current, not 1 uA provided by the datasheet.

 # Note